Skip to main content

 2. Headache

-Some people receiving Xolair reported headaches during clinical trials, especially those with CRSwNP or chronic hives.
+Some people receiving Xolair reported headaches during clinical trials, especially those receiving it for CRSwNP or chronic hives.
 However, it’s important to note that headaches are common with these two conditions in general.
 And they happen more frequently with asthma, too.
+So Xolair itself may not be to blame.

 After administering Xolair, people generally report mild headaches that resolve within a few days of their dose.
 But if you’re experiencing frequent or bothersome headaches with Xolair, talk to your prescriber.
 They can help figure out the potential cause and best next steps.

-It may also help to make sure you’re drinking enough fluids, getting adequate sleep, and minimizing potential headache triggers, such as alcohol.
-If needed, an OTC pain reliever may help with occasional headaches.
+It may also help to make sure you’re drinking enough fluids, getting adequate sleep, and minimizing alcohol and other potential headache triggers.
+If needed, an OTC pain reliever may also help with occasional headaches.

 3. Body, joint, and leg pain

-But you should talk to your prescriber if you notice pain in your joints or other parts of your body that doesn’t seem to be going away.
+Let your prescriber know if you notice pain in your joints or other parts of your body that doesn’t go away or worsens.
 There’s a chance it may not be related to Xolair.
-For instance, health conditions such as asthma and chronic hives have been linked to a higher risk of arthritis in general.
+For instance, health conditions such as asthma and chronic hives have been linked to a higher risk of arthritis, which can also cause these symptoms.

-Good to know: After Xolair came on the market, some people reported joint pain, along with rash, fever, and swollen lymph nodes within 5 days after an injection.
+Good to know: After Xolair came on the market, some people reported joint pain along with rash, fever, and swollen lymph nodes within 5 days after an injection.
 If this happens to you, notify your prescriber right away.
-They’ll likely have you stop Xolair injections.
+These are potential signs and symptoms of a more serious reaction, and they’ll likely have you stop Xolair injections if they occur.

 4. Fatigue

-During clinical trials, some adults and teens receiving Xolair for asthma reported fatigue as a side effect.
-Fatigue is common in people living with asthma.
+Fatigue is also common in people living with asthma.
 Sometimes, it can be a sign that your asthma isn’t being managed well enough.
-Keep in mind that if you’ve recently started Xolair, it can take several months to feel the full benefit.
+So it may improve as Xolair helps manage your symptoms.
+Just keep in mind that if you’ve recently started Xolair, it can take several months to feel the full benefit.

 If you’re feeling fatigued, there are a few things you can do to help boost your energy.
 Examples include getting enough sleep and choosing nutrient-dense foods.
 Talk to your prescriber if your fatigue is severe, getting worse, or not going away.